Shaan-Shoukath/ROS-Arkairo/drone1_ws/src/telem_tx/README.md

 | `d_lon` | longitude | WGS84 degrees |
 | `d_alt` | altitude  | Meters        |

-All 3 messages share the same `time_boot_ms` for synchronization on the receiver.
+All 3 messages share the same header timestamp for synchronization on the receiver.

 ## Key Functions